secworks/modexp/README.md

 ## Implementation details ##

-The core is iterative and will not be the fastest core on the planet.
-The core will perform blinding to protect against side channel attacks.
+The core is iterative with 32-bit operands and not the fastest core on the planet.

+## Future developments ##

+- The core will perform blinding to protect against side channel attacks.

+- Increased operands to 64-, 128-, or possibly even 256 bits for
+  increased performance.

 ## FPGA-results ##

-No results yet.
+### Xilinx Spartan-6 ###

+- 169 registers
+- 589 LUTs
+- 13 RAMB8BWER block memories
+- 136 MHz

 ## Status ##

+***(2015-04-27)***

+Modexp simulation with exponent and modolus with up to 1280 bits simulates.
+The auto test generation system works.
+Implementation in different FPGA types and vendors works.

 ***(2015-04-23)***